Hernán Figueredo

-Hernán Figueredo Alonzo (born 15 May 1985) is a Uruguayan former footballer who played as a midfielder.
+Hernán Figueredo Alonzo (born 15 May 1985) is a Uruguayan football manager and former player who played as a midfielder.
+He is the current manager of Liverpool Montevideo's youth categories.

 Career

 Figueredo started his career playing with his home team C.A.
 Bella Vista.
 In mid 2008, he was sent out on loan for six-months to C.S.D.
 Villa Española.

 In August 2009, he signed a new deal with Liverpool F.C.
 (Montevideo), team which he participated in the 2009 Copa Sudamericana and the 2011 Copa Libertadores.

 On 19 June 2012, he was transferred to the Belarusian side FC Dinamo Minsk.

 In 2018, Figueredo rejoined Liverpool.
 He won the 2019 Torneo Intermedio, the 2020 Supercopa Uruguaya and the 2020 Torneo Clausura in his second stint with the club.